bhattaway/myquadtree/README.md

 USAGE:

-go into the demo folder and type "make run"
+go into the demo folder, "make", then "make run"

 input an integer. the program creates that many squares on screen